KarthikL1729/UG1-Term-3/IC2021/notes.md

 - What is information?
 (Handwavy answers about usefulness)
 - Information of any outcome has to do with the uncertainity of the outcome.
 - Example : Say that X $\isin$ {0, 1} & can take value 0 with probability p, while 1 has a probability of 1 - p.
-X can be any quatity that represents a choice we care about.
+X can be any quantity that represents a choice we care about.
 X is technically called a random variable.
-If probability of a certain event is occuring is low or the occurence of that event is highly unlikely, then X denoting the occurence of that event is said to have large information content.
+If probability of a certain event occuring is low or the occurence of that event is highly unlikely, then X denoting the occurence of that event is said to have large information content.

 $Information\ content\ in\ a\ particular\ event \ \alpha \ \frac{1}{Probability\ of\ the\ event}$